Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Measuring the Multimodal Degree of VL Decoders

-Finally, to compute the multimodal contributions, we follow \citet{parcalabescu-frank-2023-mm} again: For a pretrained VL transformer with $p_T$ text tokens and $p_I$ image tokens ($p_T+p_I = p$), Eq.\ \ref{eq:text-image-contributions} defines the textual input contribution $\Phi_{T}$ and the image contribution $\Phi_{I}$ towards a prediction as the sum of absolute Shapley values of all textual respectively visual tokens:
+Finally, to compute the multimodal contributions, we follow \citet{parcalabescu-frank-2023-mm} again: For a VL model with $N_T$ text tokens and $N_I$ image tokens ($N_T+N_I = N$), Eq.\ \ref{eq:text-image-contributions} defines the text input contribution $\Phi_{T}$ and the image contribution $\Phi_{I}$ towards a prediction as the sum of absolute Shapley values of all text respectively image tokens:

 Eq.\ \ref{eq:mm-shap} defines MM-SHAP as a \textit{proportion} of modality contributions, determining a model's \textit{textual degree} \texttt{T-SHAP} and its \textit{visual degree} \texttt{V-SHAP}: